Pragativarshney16/team-19-project/frontend/README.md

 You can adapt this section to your actual implementation.

 **Frontend (Web)**
-- ⚛️ React / Next.js
+- ⚛️ React - vite
-- 🎨 Tailwind CSS / Chakra UI
+- 🎨 Tailwind CSS
-- 🕸 Canvas rendering using `HTML5 Canvas` or `Konva.js` / `Fabric.js`
+- 🕸 Canvas rendering using `HTML5 Canvas`

 **Backend**
-- 🌐 Node.js + Express / NestJS
+- 🌐 Node.js + Express
-- 🔌 Socket.IO / WebSocket for real-time communication
+- 🔌 Socket.IO - WebSocket for real-time communication
-- 🗄 MongoDB / PostgreSQL for persistence
+- 🗄 MongoDB   for db
-- 📦 Redis for pub/sub (scaling WebSocket events across instances)

-**Mobile (Optional)**
-- 📱 React Native / Flutter using same APIs.

 **Other**
 - 🔐 JWT / OAuth2 for authentication
-- ☁️ Cloud storage (e.g., AWS S3) for exported files
+- ☁️ mongodb storage storage for exported file
-- 📈 Monitoring & logging (e.g., Prometheus / Grafana / Logtail)

 ---